AIStorageDepot

 3. Revoke any token from the same screen; revocation cuts off access instantly, everywhere it was used.

 Tokens act as you.
 A Bearer request sees only your own libraries — your personal library plus the teams and companies you belong to.
-The prebuilt/example libraries (Welcome, Curated) are for browsing in the app and are deliberately invisible to tokens, so "use my code-review prompt" always resolves to your prompt.
+The prebuilt AIStorageDepot Library is for browsing in the app and is deliberately invisible to tokens, so "use my code-review prompt" always resolves to your prompt.

 Managing tokens is session-only (you must be signed in the browser).
 A leaked token can't mint or revoke tokens.